Our sustainability commitment

 Supporting the green industrial revolution

-The prime minister recently announced a new green industrial revolution.
 It is essential that the UK develops the right skills to achieve the UK’s goal of net-zero carbon emissions by 2050.

-The green apprenticeship advisory panel (GAAP) will be made up of employers, supported by other key voices in this area.
+The green apprenticeships advisory panel (GAAP) will be made up of employers, supported by other key voices in this area.
 This will focus our efforts and make sure the right skills are in place for the future workforce to deliver the green technology shift the UK needs.

 A brief summary of our plans to be a more sustainable organisation is below and more detail is set out in our environmental policy.
 We will: